-Erika Davis and Whole Body Pregnancy: Experienced childbirth education and postpartum doula care, specializing in second language, undocumented folks, and any pregnancy persons wanting loving kindness and care on their journey.
+Erika Davis and Whole Body Pregnancy: Experienced childbirth education and postpartum doula care, specializing in second language, undocumented folks, and any pregnant persons wanting loving kindness and care on their journey.

 Sharon Muza: A Lamaze certified childbirth educator, Sharon has over 15 years of experience as a birth worker.
 Her classes are fun, informative, and interactive.
 Her classes are taught in Ballard.
 Sharon also offers a VBAC (vaginal birth after cesarean) class.